Lazarus-L-o-n-g/Mistrum/README.md

 # Main parts
 - rerouted PCB for replica of Mistrum computer (less vias and no additional wiring)
 - PCB with original routing (500+ vias and ca. 40 wires)**
-- PCB for color video generator
+- PCB for PAL color video generator replica
-- PCB for EPROM card**
+- PCB for EPROM card replica**
+- PCB for newly designed keyboard (Cherry MX extended keyboard)
-- PCB for keyboard**
+- PCB for newly designed adapter to analog RGBi SCART or VGA 15kHz color video output
-- PCB for adapter to standard ZX Spectrum system connector**
+- PCB for newly designed adapter to standard ZX Spectrum system connector**

 ** will come later